DeckofAdventures/TheGame/1_Mechanics/03_CharacterCreation.md

 would motivate adventuring.
 Classically, this is a 'racial' or species origin (e.g., Dwarves, Humans, or Elves of Fantasy) that fits with the GM's setting.
 This has no inherent mechanical impact, but may shape how your character navigates challenges.
-Growing up at a seaport or a Dwarf, your character might be more adept at sailing or masonry (i.e., certain skill checks) than others.
+Growing up at a seaport, your character might be more adept at sailing (i.e., certain skill checks) than others.
+Coming to a new land as an outsider might be a [Vulnerability](#Choose-Your-Vulnerabilities), as described below.

 ## Choose Your Role